Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/1 - Tables and Persistence/7 - Saving Data/README.md

 # Saving Data

-Earlier in this unit, I learned how the Model-View-Controller (MVC) architecture helps me separate the roles of data, views, and helper objects that communicate between them.
-In almost all cases, data is extremely important to my users.
-If they enter information into an app, they expect it to persist, or continue to exist, within the app even after it's closed.

-In this lesson, I learned how to persist data using Codable, a protocol I learned about in a previous lesson.
+In this lesson, I learned how to use the `Codable` protocol to persist data and how to use `PropertyListDecoder` and `PropertyListEncoder` to read and write data to the document directory.

 ## What I Learned

+- Demonstrate how to access the Documents directory
-- How to write and access files in the Documents directory of my app.
+- Demonstrate how to write files to the Documents directory
-- How to serialize model data into a format that can be saved.
+- Demonstrate how to fetch files from the Documents directory
-- How to deserialize saved data back into model data that can be used in the app.
+- Demonstrate how to use the `Codable` protocol to serialize saved data to model data

 ## Vocabulary
 - `archive`: Process of saving data in a format that can be retrieved later.